ibm-cloud-docs/databases-for-mongodb/getting-started.md

 # Getting Started Tutorial
 {: #getting-started}

-This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mongodb_full}} deployment.
+This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mongodb_full}} Standard or {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition deployment.
 MongoDB Compass is a GUI for MongoDB, provided by the developers for MongoDB.
 The Community Edition is the version that is bundled with MongoDB Community Server, and provides basic tools for viewing your MongoDB databases.
 You can download a stand-alone edition from MongoDB and connect it to your {{site.data.keyword.databases-for-mongodb}} deployment.

 ## Before you begin